-PARADISE SPRINGS AT THE GAYLORD TEXAN MIGHT BE THE STAYCATION YOU NEED
+Paradise Springs at the Gaylord Texan might be the Staycation you need

-GRAPEVINE, Texas (KDAF) — The Gaylord Texan Resort located in Grapevine, truly gives you that vacation feel during all parts of the year.
+GRAPEVINE, Texas (KDAF) — The Gaylord Texan Resort in Grapevine truly gives you that vacation feel during all parts of the year.

 During the summer, Paradise Springs is the resort’s best spot to cool off during those hot summer days.
 Director of Public Relations, Martha Neibling, shared some of the highlights of this water park with CW33.